 SDG Professional Certificate

-The GPPN is proud to announce its new program, the SDG Professional Certificate*, a one-year program providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
+The GPPN is proud to announce an exclusive program, the SDG Professional Certificate*, providing innovative training and international collaboration on how to achieve the UN Sustainable Development Goals.
 As part of the United Nation’s 2030 Agenda, having specialized knowledge and hands-on experience on how to meet the SDGs is in high demand from government agencies, international organizations and private companies.
 The UN 2030 Agenda and SDG partnerships truly represent a global effort from the public and private sectors, at the international and local level, to respond to the most challenging questions of our time.

 *Columbia SIPA participates as the GPPN SDG Fellows program

 The SDG Professional Certificate allows public policy students enrolled in master's degrees at select GPPN schools to develop entrepreneurial skills, work with public policy students from our GPPN partner universities, and showcase their projects to an international audience of academics, practitioners and policymakers.
 Upon completing the certificate program, they receive the title of GPPN Fellow.

 GPPN Fellows benefit from:

 A multidisciplinary approach to SDG implementation and a multicultural experience